charbroadley/punk_pints/README.md

 ## The Brief

 A mini project inspired by the weekend homework from week 7 of the CodeClan professional software development course.
-I created a fun, interactive app using the Punk API - a searchable, filterable record of Brew Dog's expansive back cataglogue (https://punkapi.com/).
+I created a fun, interactive app using the Punk API - a searchable, filterable record of Brew Dog's expansive back cataglogue.

 Bad at picking your next pint, and always holding up the queue at the bar?
 Use Punk Pints to choose your next drink!